Dazcam/Bioinformatics-tutorials/pages/snakemake/run_basic_process.md

 #### snakemake.sh

 Finally we need to pull it all together with a shell script.
-Snakemake automatically manages the job scheduling for the pipeline and tells the cluster what resources to allocate (no need for anymore slurm directive headers).
+Snakemake automatically manages the job scheduling for the pipeline and tells the cluster what resources to allocate (no need for slurm directive headers).
-It references both the `config.yaml` file in the `../config/profile/` directory and the rules specific parameter specifications in each rule (we haven't set any of the latter yet).
+It references both the `config.yaml` file in the `../config/profile/` directory and the rule specific parameter specifications in each rule (we haven't set any of the latter yet).
 All you need to change is the email address to you own so Snakemake can send you a completion or error report when the pipeline completes or and error is thrown.